 TGbe editor: please update the following paragraph in this subclause as shown below:

-WNM sleep mode is an extended power save mode for non-AP STAs in which a non-AP STA need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
-WNM sleep mode enables a non-AP STA to signal to an AP that it might sleep for a specified length of time.
-This enables a non-AP STA to reduce power consumption and remain associated while the non-AP STA has no traffic to send to or receive from the AP.
+WNM sleep mode is an extended power save mode in which a non-AP STA or STAs affiliated with a non-AP MLD need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
+For an association that is not a multi-link setup, WNM sleep mode enables a non-AP STA to signal to an AP that it might sleep for a specified length of time.
+For an association that is a multi-link setup between an AP MLD and a non-AP MLD, WNM sleep mode enables a STA affiliated with the non-AP MLD to signal to an AP affiliated with the AP MLD that all the STAs affiliated with the non-AP MLD might sleep for a specified length of time.
+This enables a non-AP STA or a non-AP MLD to reduce power consumption and remain associated while the non-AP STA or non-AP MLD has no traffic to send to or receive from the AP or AP MLD.

 WNM Sleep Mode Response frame format